Enhancement of deuteron production in jets: Abstract

 \section{Abstract}

 A strong enhancement of deuteron production in jets has been recently observed in proton-proton collisions at LHC.
-We show that the effect is due to two independent factors: a collimation of jet nucleons and a smallness of nucleon source.
-The coalescence parameter of jet deuterons is shown to acquire its maximal possible value.
+We show that the effect is due to two independent factors: a collimation of jet nucleons and a smallness of nucleon source which is significantly smaller than a deuteron.

 Deuterons are abundantly produced in nucleus-nucleus collisions.
-At low-energy collisions they are fragments of incoming nuclei while at high-energies we also deal with a genuine production process -- the energy released in a collision is converted into masses of mucleons which form deuterons.
-The remnants of initial nuclei occur at rapidities of projectile and target nuclei while the genuinely produced deuterons populate a midrapidity domain.
-Recently, a production of deuterons associated with jets resulting from hard parton scatterings has been studied in proton-proton collisions at Large Hadron Collider (LHC) at $\sqrt{s} = 13$ TeV \cite{ALICE:2020hjy,ALICE:2022ugx}.
+At low-energy collisions they are fragments of incoming nuclei while at high energies we also deal with a genuine production process -- the energy released in a collision is converted into masses of mucleons which form deuterons.
+The remnants of initial nuclei occur at rapidities of the projectile and target while the genuinely produced deuterons populate a midrapidity domain.

+Recently, a production of deuterons associated with jets resulting from hard parton scatterings has been studied in proton-proton collisions at $\sqrt{s} = 13$ TeV at Large Hadron Collider (LHC) \cite{ALICE:2020hjy,ALICE:2022ugx}.
 Splitting the final state particles into those belonging to jets and those to the underlying events, it has been found that production of deuterons within jets is strongly enhanced.
-The effect has been attributed to a reduced phase-space distance among nucleons in a jet and to an increase of the so-called coalescence parameter which controls a probability that a proton and neutron fuse into a deuteron.

-The aim of this note is to discuss the enhanced production of jet deuterons.
-We show that the reduction of the phase-space distance of nucleons and the increase of coalescence parameter are actually independent from each other.
-We also show that the coalescence parameter of jet deuterons acquires its maximal possible value which occurs when a size of a nucleon source is much smaller than the deuteron radius.
+The experimental data have been compared with predictions of two variants of the coalescence model \cite{Butler:1963pp,Schwarzschild:1963zz}.
+The momentum distribution of nucleons has been provided by the Monte Carlo event generator PYTHIA 8 \cite{Skands:2014pea} in both variants.
+In the first one a deuteron formation has been assumed to happen if a proton and neutron have a momentum difference below a coalescence momentum $p_0$ in the deuteron rest frame and the value of $p_0$ has been obtained fitting the data.
+In the second variant the deuteron formation probability is not either 0 or 1 but, as proposed in \cite{Dal:2015sha}, it has been parameterized according to the energy dependent cross-sections of several reactions of deuteron production.
+Both variants of the coalescence model have described equally well the experimental data.
+The enhanced deuteron production in jets has been attributed to a reduced phase-space distance among jet nucleons.